 - Warm baths and a heating pad can help relax pelvic muscles, reducing cramping and pain.

-- Over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve, others), can help ease painful menstrual cramps.
+- Over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve), can help ease painful menstrual cramps.

 Coping and support

-If you're dealing with endometriosis or its complications, you may want to consider joining a support group for women with endometriosis or fertility problems.
+If you're dealing with endometriosis or its complications, consider joining a support group for women with endometriosis or fertility problems.
 Sometimes it helps simply to talk to other women who can relate to your feelings and experiences.
-If you can't find a support group in your community, look for one on the internet.
+If you can't find a support group in your community, look for one online.

 Preparing for your appointment